data-mining/forkjoin/README.md

 Assumptions : (1) added a SearchStrategy Enum to effectively compare performance between Sequential and Parallel Search

+Thread-safety :  Added ConcurrentSkipListSet while storing Ids so that we don't encounter COncurrentModification Exception.

 ///////////////////////////

 ForkJoinPool Size = 4